paichayon321/argodemo/BlueGreen.md

-# Openshift Blue/Green Deployment with ArgoCD and Kustomize
+# Openshift Blue/Green Deployment with ArgoCD
 git clone https://github.com/paichayon321/argodemo.git

    1. Checkout Git and Copy Current version of Deployment.yaml and Service.yaml to New Version Deployment-new.yaml and Service-new.yaml